 Does CCS serve lunch?

 Students should bring their lunches from home on days hot lunch is not purchased.
-Milk (chocolate and white) will be available for purchase every day.
+Milk (chocolate and white) will be available for purchase every day while supplies last.
 Food and drinks are allowed only in designated areas and at designated times.
 Please help your child remember his or her lunch.
 It is very difficult to turn away a hungry child.

 As an 8th grade trip fundraiser, Pizza, Chips, & Pop lunches are available most Fridays.
-Order forms and money are collected early in the week so food can be ordered and prepared accordingly.
+Order forms and money are collected early in the week so food can be ordered.
 Please see the office for information about Pizza, Chips, & Pop on Fridays.

 In an effort to encourage healthy children, water, juice and low fat milk will be encouraged.
 Daily sodas and “empty calorie” drinks are discouraged.
 In the event of a forgotten lunch, you may purchase a lunch from Community Christian as available.

 CCS does not attempt to maintain a peanut-free kitchen.
 We cannot prevent students from bringing peanut butter or associated allergens with them from external environments into the facility.
 While we work diligently to create the safest environment possible for our staff and students, we cannot guarantee the elimination of peanut butter and associated allergens from our facility.
 Should a problem arise, staff are advised of associated risks and are instructed to respond as per their level of training.
 Students with severe food allergies should carefully consider associated risks prior to enrolling.